Assortment and Reciprocity Mechanisms for Promotion of Cooperation in a Model of Multilevel Selection: Within-Group Assortment

-Now we can take a look at the steady state densities under multilevel selection with game-theoretic interactions featuring assortment with probability $r$.
-In Figure \ref{fig:rdensities} for various assortment probabilities $r$ and a fixed initial condition and relative selection strength $\lambda.$ We choose the game parameters $\gamma = \frac{3}{2}$ and $\alpha = 1$, and can depict two scenarios by a choice of two different values of $\beta$. $\beta = -1$ shown in Figure \ref{fig:rdensities} (left) corresponds to the case in which $r_B < r^s_W$ and between-group selection begins to most favor full-cooperation at levels of assortment below those needed to bring about some cooperation through within-group selection alone.
-The choice $\beta = -\frac{1}{4}$ shown in Figure \ref{fig:rdensities} (right) corresponds to the case in which $r_B > r_W^s$, and within-group selection can promote some cooperation at levels of assortment for which between-group selection is still most favoring an intermediate level of cooperation.
-In both cases, we see the densities support increasing levels of steady-state cooperation as $r$ increases, and that for the largest value of $r$ depicted, the within-group dynamics now favor a stable mix of cooperation depicted with a vertical dashed line with the same color as the corresponding density.
-Because we keep the same relative selection strength $\lambda$ as we increase the value of $r$, we are well above the threshold selection strength $\lambda^*_r$ by the time we have reached within-group dynamics resembling the HD game, and therefore the density concentrates near full-cooperation rather than the within-group equilibrium in that case.
+We can also examine how the assortment probability $r$ impacts the steady state densities achieved via multilevel selection.
+In Figure \ref{fig:rdensities}, we display density steady states for the multilevel dynamics for various assortment probabilities $r$ and a fixed initial condition and relative selection strength $\lambda$.
+We see the densities support increasing levels of steady-state cooperation as $r$ increases, and that for the largest value of $r$ depicted, the within-group dynamics now favor a stable mix of cooperation depicted with a vertical dashed line with the same color as the corresponding density.

-In Figure \ref{fig:rprocessfitness}, we can plot the average payoff at steady-state for various values of $\lambda$ and $r$.
-We see that the threshold level of selection strength $\lambda^*_r$ needed to achieve cooperation is decreasing in $r$, and that group payoff $\langle G_r(\cdot) \rangle_{f^{\lambda}_{\theta}}$ is increasing in $r$ for fixed values of $\lambda$.
-In particular, we see that a substantial amount of the gains in sustaining cooperation occur at levels of $r$ well below $r_{W}^s$ when within-group selection would start to allow for some cooperation.
-This highlights the synergistic effect of assortative interactions on helping to improve group-level outcomes in addition to being individually advantageous for payoff.
-In Figure \ref{fig:r3fitness}, we show a similar heatmap for a PD game with $\alpha > 0$, for which assortment promotes bistability of full-cooperation and full-defection rather than coexistence of the two strategies for intermediate levels of $r$.
-Dynamics of this type are addressed in more detail in the discussion of the reciprocity models.

-In Figure \ref{fig:raveragefitnessfixedlambda}, we provide a comparison between the highest payoff group $x^*_r$ with the average payoff of steady state for a fixed finite value of $\lambda$, showing how this discrepancy varies as a function of $r$.
-In the left panel we depict a case in which $r_B < r_W^s$, while in the right panel we depict the opposite case in which $r_B > r_W^s$.
-For the first case, we see that defection dominates for $r$ near 0 and we require $r > 0.1$ to achieve a positive average payoff at steady state, while in the right panel our choice of $\lambda$ is sufficient to feature cooperation at steady state even when $r = 0$.
-As $r$ is increased, the steady state average payoffs increases until it reaches the payoff of the full-cooperation group at $r = r_W^a = 0.8$, the level of assortment at which full-cooperation is produced by individual-level selection alone.